 A wine pairing party is one of those experiences most people look forward to from the moment they realized they actually enjoy wine.
-With social distancing measures still in place, a Fall wine pairing party is the perfect way to set the tone for a fun, safe and memorable evening.
+A Fall wine pairing party is the perfect way to set the tone for a fun, safe and memorable evening.

-In the recent blog post we published, ‘ What pairs well with a pandemic, a Covid-19 lens on Winethropy in America,’ we see that the research is in, intimate events at home are here to stay.
+After the pandemic, we see that the research is in, intimate events at home are here to stay.
 Therefore, if you are seeking to create an idyllic atmosphere in the comfort of your home, you are in the perfect space to plan your Fall wine pairing party.

 You may be asking yourself, where do I begin?
 Here is how to pull off the perfect Fall wine pairing party from accessories to cork decor to wine friendly recipes and wines that give back to charity.

 #1 SELECT A THEME FOR YOUR WINE PAIRING PARTY